Harchytekt/myConfig/Configurations/Terminal/Readme.md

 There are two configuration files:
 - the first, [Pro.terminal](Pro.terminal), contains my default configuration.
-- the seconde, [Pro1.terminal](Pro1.terminal), contains the same configuration but with the [Fira Code](https://github.com/tonsky/FiraCode) font.
+- the seconde, [Pro 1.terminal](Pro%201.terminal), contains the same configuration but with the [Fira Code](https://github.com/tonsky/FiraCode) font.